-The Secretariat's Initial Assessment was transmitted to Cowater Sogema on December 13th 2018.
-Our Validation Team undertook this phase of the Validation process through: (1) In-depth review and marking up of the EITI Assessment by each team member; (2) Detailed review and comments by the Multi-Stakeholder Specialist of Requirements 1 and the Civil Society Protocol; (3) Detailed review and comments by the Financial Specialist of Requirements 4, 5 and 6; (4) Consolidation of reviews and the production of this draft Validation Report, sent to the International Secretariat on the 8th January 2018.
+The Secretariat's Initial Assessment was transmitted to CowaterSogema on December 13th 2018.
+Our Validation Team undertook this phase of the Validation process through: (1) In-depth review and marking up of the EITI Assessment by each team member; (2) Detailed review and comments by the Multi-Stakeholder Specialist of Requirements 1 and the Civil Society Protocol; (3) Detailed review and comments by the Financial Specialist of Requirements 4, 5 and 6; (4) Consolidation of reviews and the production of a draft Validation Report, sent to the International Secretariat on the 28th December 2018; (5) following comments from the MSG, revised this validation report and documented our responses to the MSG in a separate document.